stirtrek/stirtrek.github.io/Readme.md

 ## Updating year to year
 A few things need to happen to roll the site to a new year:
-- _config.yml should be updated with the current year
-- scripts in /scripts should have the new year added to their arrays so they'll compile pages.
-Note: this is just because I don't know how to make scripts read the config file ;)
+- _config.yml should be updated with the new year set as currentYear, and added to the allYears array
+- _data needs the following to happen
+    - schedule20XX.json needs to be created
+    - sponsors.json needs a new "year20XX" added to it's array.
+This file is much smaller so I just keep it all in one place for now.
+        - This file is an object and not an array to make it easier to walk in code.
+JavaScript properties can't begin with numbers, so that's why it starts with the word "year".
+    - sessions20XX.json needs to be downloaded from Sessionize once we've selected sessions
+- Search for the year in the /source directory's .md files and change it where appropriate in content
+- While there is no schedule /source/Speakers/index.md has the year set as the previous year in the YAML at the top.
+When we get a new schedule, update this value.

+## To add a sponsor
+TBD